Sub Categories

 If a person is missed off when an entry is created with Ancestral Sources, then they can only be added afterwards with Family Historian

-Add More People to a Diagram (Video Tutorial)
+Add People Using a Diagram

 Adding a New Person in Ancestral Sources